Saturday, October 31, 2009

 October 19, 2009

 Here’s the back of the patio with our favorite vine.
 Wallace is training it to creep toward the fence.
 The first good weather all year and I spent it riding the bus to Flamingo Road.
 I spent hours in waiting rooms.
 I honestly wanted to hang around with all the nurses and student nurses.
 As a consolation, I managed to have a half-hour conversation with somebody on the inside.
-He was quite happy to steer me right about rumors like nurses making $75,000 per year to start.
-Keep reading for more facts on that issue.
+He was quite happy to steer me right about rumors like nurses making $75,000 per year to start, see addendum for more facts on that.

 I’ve had a stern talking to the cat about prancing through the living room and bothering Millie.
 Explaining that the staring contests had to stop seems to have had some effect.
 The bottom line, Tat, is that Millie has 30 times your body mass should she decide to insist, it is game over.
 Much like working for a corporate entity.